dovetail-lab/fabric-samples/marble/README.md

 make cli-test
 ```

 You may skip this test, and follow the steps in the next section to build client apps, and then use the client app to execute the tests.
-If you run the `cli` tests, however, it should print out 17 successful tests with status code `200` if the `marble_cc` chaincode is installed and instantiated successfully on the Fabric network.
+If you run the `cli` tests, however, it should print out 17 successful tests with status code `200` if the `marble_cc` chaincode is installed and instantiated successfully on the Fabric test-network.

 Note that developers can also use Fabric dev-mode to test chaincode (refer [dev](./dev.md) for more details).
-For issues regarding how to work with the Fabric network, please refer the [Hyperledger Fabric docs](https://hyperledger-fabric.readthedocs.io/en/latest/build_network.html).

 ## Edit marble REST service (optional)